larisaescobar/public/content/developers/distributor/widget/advanced.md

 ### Payment Gateways

-Payement gateway is used to safely collect information about a customer's credit card.
+Payment gateway is used to safely collect information about a customer's credit card.
 A configuration is done once, when the hotel is set up.
 Distributor would use it automatically.
 Currently Distributor supports these gateways:

 - [Braintree](https://www.braintreepayments.com/)
 - [Adyen](https://www.adyen.com/home)